-LOW BURN: Close the primary air control for a low burn rate.
-A low burn rate over extended periods of time is not advisable as it may promote the accumulation of creosote.
-The venting system should be inspected frequently if low burn rates are maintained consistently.
+LOW BURN: Move the air control lever all the way to the right. (see figure 14).
+This closes the air shutter to its minimum opening.
+A low burn rate over extended periods is not advisable as it can promote the accumulation of creosote.
+Inspect the venting system frequently if using low burn rates consistently.